microsoft/azuredevopslabs/labs/vsts/pul/testmanagement/readme.md

 <a name="Overview"></a>
 ## Overview ##

 In this lab, you will learn how to use Visual Studio Team Services to manage your project's testing lifecycle.
-This project will guide you through creating test plans designed efficiently validate your software milestones.
+This project will guide you through creating test plans designed to efficiently validate your software milestones.
 You will also create and execute manual tests that can be consistently reproduced over the course of each release.

 <a name="Prerequisites"></a>
 ### Prerequisites ###